mentat-collective/sicm-scheme-exercises/md/1_lagrangian_mechanics.md

     (up x y)))
 ```

-Then use `F->C`, first described on page 46.
-This is a function that takes some function like `p->r` that converts coordinates, and returns a *new* function that can convert an entire local tuple from one coordinate system to another.
+Now use `F->C`, first described on page 46.
+This is a function that takes a coordinate transformation like `p->r` and returns a *new* function that can convert an entire local tuple from one coordinate system to another; the \\(C\\) discussed above.

-The version that the book presents on page 46 can only transform the velocity component, but `scmutils` contains a more general version that will convert as many path elements as you pass to it.
+The version that the book presents on page 46 can only generate a velocity transformation given a coordinate transformation, but `scmutils` contains a more general version that will convert as many path elements as you pass to it.

 Here are the rectangular positions, velocities and accelerations, written in polar coordinates: